Magnus Eriksson: Crusade against Novgorod

-Relations were quiet between Sweden and Novgorod until 1348, when Magnus led a crusade against Novgorod, marching up the Neva, forcibly converting the tribes along that river, and briefly capturing the fortress of Orekhov for a second time.
-The Novgorodians retook the fortress in 1349 after a seven-month siege, and Magnus fell back, in large part due to the ravages of the plague farther West.
+Relations were quiet between Sweden and Novgorod until 1348, when Magnus led a crusade against Novgorod, marching up the Neva, forcibly converting the tribes along that river, and briefly capturing the fortress of Orekhov for a second time, in August.
+The city of Pskov took advantage of the situation and was able to pressure Novgorod into granting the city its formal independence.
+The Novgorodians retook the fortress in February 1349 after a six-month siege, without the aid of Pskov and with minimal aid from Moscow.
+Magnus fell back, in large part due to the ravages of the plague farther West.
 While he spent much of 1351 trying to drum up support for further crusading action among the German cities in the Baltic States, he never returned to attack Novgorod.

 Greenland

-In 1355 Magnus sent a ship (or ships) to Greenland to inspect its Western and Eastern Settlements.
+In 1355, Magnus sent a ship (or ships) to Greenland to inspect its Western and Eastern Settlements.
 Sailors found settlements entirely Norse and Christian.
 The Greenland carrier (Groenlands Knorr) made the Greenland run at intervals till 1369, when she sank and was apparently not replaced.

 Later years

 King Valdemar IV of Denmark reconquered Scania in 1360.
 He went on to conquer Gotland in 1361.
 On 27 July 1361, outside the city of Visby, the main city of Gotland, the final battle took place.
 It ended in a complete victory for Valdemar.
 Magnus had warned the inhabitants of Visby in a letter and started to gather troops to reconquer Scania.
 Valdemar went home to Denmark again in August and took a lot of plunder with him.
 Either in late 1361 or early 1362 the inhabitants of Visby raised themselves against the few Danish that Valdemar left behind and killed them.

 In 1363, members of the Swedish Council of Aristocracy, led by Bo Jonsson Grip, arrived at the court of Mecklenburg.
 They had been banished from Sweden after a revolt against King Magnus.
 At the nobles' request, Albert of Mecklenburg launched an invasion of Sweden supported by several German dukes and counts.
 Several Hanseatic cities and dukes in Northern Germany expressed support of the new king.
 Stockholm and Kalmar, with large Hanseatic populations, also welcomed the intervention.
 Albert was proclaimed King of Sweden and crowned on 18 February 1364.

-Magnus found refuge with his younger son in Norway, where he drowned in a shipwreck in Bømlafjorden in 1374.
+Magnus found refuge with his younger son in Norway.
+According to Icelandic annals, he drowned in a shipwreck at Lyngholmen in Bømlafjorden on 1 December 1374.
 He had retained his sovereignty over Iceland until his death.